laser/go-merkle-tree/README.md

 ## Notes

 - this tree duplicates leaf-hashes such that the cardinality of the tree is always a power of 2
-- this tree prefixes a byte (`0x00` for leaf, `0x01` for branch) to the input to the provided hashing function such that the tree is not succeptable to a [second preimage attack][3]
+- this tree prefixes a byte (`0x00` for leaf, `0x01` for branch) to the input to the provided hashing function

 ## Usage